helliun/perspectives/README.md

-# Perspectives: Pandas-based library for Emotion Graphing and Semantic Search
+# Perspectives: Pandas-based library for emotion graphing and semantic search

 ## Overview